driedfruit/jtype/README.md

 Unlike JQuery, calling `$('#id')` will return **ONE** object, not an array with one element, nor a nodelist.

+Expanding objects is not being done via the `.prototype` property, but by brutally applying each property to each object.
+This is much slower, but correct in terms of DOM.

+Only a small subset of JQuery functionality is provided:

-`.text, .html, .class, .attr` and similar helper functions are not available, native DOM methods should be used instead.
+`.text(), .html(), .class(), .attr()` and similar helper functions are not available, native DOM methods should be used instead.

+`.unbind(event)`, event-maps, multiple event types, type namespaces and custom events are not supported.

 ## Copying